-Sapera also provides two methods to view metadata.
 The Sapera CamExpert tool provides a tab (when the Metadata feature is enabled) to view the metadata of the last frame capture, as shown by the following image.

-Alternatively, Sapera LT provides a demo program called GigEMetaDataDemo.exe which will grab a number of frames and display the metadata or save it to a file (.csv).
-In addition, source code and C++ project files are included for a console based executable.
+Sapera LT provides two methods to view metadata (SapMetadata class).
+Alternatively, the Sapera LT installation includes a demo program called GigEMetaDataDemo.exe, which will grab a number of frames and display the metadata or save it to a file (.csv).
+Source code and C++ project files are included for a console-based executable.